nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 * Reach
 * RoHS

-Visit our [Compliance Statement](https://docs.getchip.com/chip_pro.html#compliance-statement) section for more information.
+Visit our [Compliance Statement](https://docs.getchip.com/chip_pro.html#compliance-statement) section for more information about each certification.

-### I am interested in creating a PCB using C.H.I.P.
+### I am want to in creating a custom PCB and integrate C.H.I.P.
 Pro, where do I start?

 To get started, refer to our [PCB Design Guide](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips).
 If you need further guidance, you will find recommendations of services to help aid you in PCB design and fabrication.
 We are also happy to do a PCB review and help where we can.
 If you have questions reach out to us by emailing [pro@nextthing.co](mailto:pro@nextthing.co).